Face Shape Calculator: Find Hats That Actually Suit You

 The short answer is no.

 The math of a face shape doesn’t care about gender.
 An oval is an oval, and a square is a square.
+Whether you are using this as a face shape calculator for male or female, the math is exactly the same.

 Here is the reality.